pandas-dev/pandas/doc/source/contributing_docstring.rst

 A blank line is left between the short summary and the extended summary.
 And every paragraph in the extended summary is finished by a dot.

+The extended summary should provide details on why the function is useful and their use cases, if it is not too generic.

 .. code-block:: python

     def unstack():
+        """
-        """Pivot a row index to columns.
+        Pivot a row index to columns.

         When using a multi-index, a level can be pivoted so each value in the index becomes a column.
 This is especially useful when a subindex